7 Dangers of Using VPN

 - Are VPNs legal?

 VPNs are 100% legal in most countries of the world.
-However, if you live in countries like Oman, Iran Egypt, North Korea, UAE, Iraq, Turkey, Belarus, Russia, Turkmenistan, and China, you might get into trouble using a VPN service.
+However, if you live in countries like Oman, Iran Egypt, North Korea, UAE, Iraq, Turkey, Belarus, Russia, Turkmenistan, you might get into trouble using a VPN service.
 It is totally illegal to use a VPN in these countries.

 Read More: Is Using VPN is Legal?